Making the Best of a Bad Situation: How Expats Mastered the COVID-19 Crisis

 With flights from the UK to the USA cancelled, photographer Mark found himself alone in the UK, away from his wife who he had planned to join in New Orleans.
 Despite the difficult situation, Mark put his time to good use, volunteering to help those that were most at risk from coronavirus and going grocery shopping for the elderly and vulnerable.

 Mark also used his photography skills to “capture history,” and the significance of this time by taking portraits of families and individuals from a distance.
-When he shared a photograph he’d taken of an ex-country cricket player, people contacted Mark to say they remembered this man playing on the team.
+When he shared a photograph he’d taken of a former cricket player, people contacted Mark to say they remembered this man playing on the team.
 It made Mark happy that, through his photography, he managed to reconnect people that hadn’t been in touch for years.

 While most people who were separated from their partner during lockdown have felt depressed and lonely, Mark is glad to have turned his time away from his wife into a positive experience and an opportunity to help others.
 “Every storm will pass,” he says, “so look for the positives of the situation, be patient, and give back to others.”
 His acts of kindness have helped lots of people throughout the COVID-19 pandemic and he truly turned what could’ve been a lonesome time into an opportunity for kindness.